Narcissus (plant): Western culture

 Although there is no clear evidence that the flower's name derives directly from the Greek myth, this link between the flower and the myth became firmly part of western culture.
-The narcissus or daffodil is the most loved of all English plants, and appears frequently in English literature.
+The narcissus or daffodil appears frequently in English literature.
 Many English writers have referred to the cultural and symbolic importance of Narcissus.
 No flower has received more poetic description except the rose and the lily, with poems by authors from John Gower, Shakespeare, Milton (see Roman culture, above), Wordsworth, Shelley and Keats.
 Frequently, the poems deal with self-love derived from Ovid's account.
 Gower's reference to the yellow flower of the legend has been assumed to be the daffodil or Narcissus, though as with all references in the older literature to the flower that sprang from the youth's death, there is room for some debate as to the exact species of flower indicated, some preferring Crocus.
 Spenser announces the coming of the Daffodil in Aprill of his Shepheardes Calender (1579).

 Shakespeare, who frequently uses flower imagery, refers to daffodils twice in The Winter's Tale and also The Two Noble Kinsmen.
 Robert Herrick alludes to their association with death in a number of poems.
 Among the English romantic movement writers none is better known than William Wordsworth's short 1804 poem I Wandered Lonely as a Cloud which has become linked in the popular mind with the daffodils that form its main image.
 Wordsworth also included the daffodil in other poems.
 Yet the description given of daffodils by his sister, Dorothy is just as poetic, if not more so, just that her poetry was prose and appears almost an unconscious imitation of the first section of the Homeric Hymn to Demeter (see Greek culture, above).
 Among their contemporaries, Keats refers to daffodils among those things capable of bringing "joy for ever".